hypertexthero/djangoflatpage2hugo/README.md

 To use it:

-1. Save `djangoflatpage2hugo.py` below in:
+1. Save the `djangoflatpage2hugo.py` file in the following location:
     <pre><code>yourdjangoproject/
                 management/
                         commands/